Samsung NC10: Display

-The screen is a non-glossy display and measures 10.2 inches (259 mm) diagonally, and has a resolution of 1024×600 pixels.
+The screen is a matte display and measures 10.2 inches (259 mm) diagonally, and has a resolution of 1024×600 pixels.
 An external display can be used through the standard VGA connector.

 Keyboard

 The 83-key keyboard is 93% of the size of a full-size keyboard, with 17.7 mm pitch between keys and 2 mm travel on each key press, with some reviews claiming it is the best keyboard of any netbook yet released.
 The keyboard has also been treated with the anti-bacterial Silver Nano technology.